 SB 35, which went into effect Jan.
 1, 2018, mandates that cities and jurisdictions that fail to meet their prorated housing goals for the (Lower) Very Low and Low and Above-Moderate Income levels determined for the fifth (current) RHNA cycle would be subject to streamlining for developments with affordable housing.
 When a jurisdiction fails to make adequate progress (prorated) toward the Very Low or Low Income RHNA, proposed developments including at least 50% affordability would be streamlined, bypassing roadblocks such as CEQA abuses.
-When a jurisdiction fails to make adequate progress (prorated) toward the Xery Low or Low Income RHNA, proposed developments as CEQA abuses.
 When a jurisdiction fails to make adequate progress (prorated) toward the Above Moderate Income RHNA or has not submitted the most recent Annual Progress Report, proposed developments include at least 10% affordability.
 The recently defeated

-Note that a potential pitfall is that SB 35 ignores whether a jurisdiction has made sufficient progress toward meeting its housing goals for the Moderate-Income group.
+14 Note that a potential pitfall is that SB 35 ignores whether a jurisdiction has made sufficient progress toward meeting its housing goals for the Moderate-Income group.
 If a city has made sufficient progress toward its Above Moderate Income RHNA and Lower Income RHNA but not toward Moderate Income RHNA in a given year, the city would not be subject to SB 35 streamlining treatment.